Florida Democratic Party

 The Florida Democratic Party is the affiliate of the Democratic Party in the U.S. state of Florida, headquartered in Tallahassee.
-Former Commissioner of Agriculture Nikki Fried is the current chair.
+Former commissioner of agriculture Nikki Fried is the current chair.

 Andrew Jackson, the first territorial governor of Florida in 1821, co-founded the Democratic Party.
-After Florida achieved statehood, the party dominated state politics until the 1950s, after which Florida became a swing state through the 2010s.
+After Florida achieved statehood, the party dominated state politics until the Reconstruction era following the Civil War, when Black citizens gained the right to vote.
+The party regained its dominance until the 1950s, after which Florida became a swing state until the 2020s.

-Since the passage of the Affordable Care Act, Florida Democrats have prioritized advocating Medicaid expansion in the state, a policy that would provide a federally subsidized health insurance plan to approximately one million Floridians.

-Following the 2022 elections, Florida is now considered a red state, with the Democrats holding neither chamber of the Florida Legislature, as well as neither of the state's U.S. Senate seats, and no statewide executive offices.
+Following the 2022 elections, the Florida Republican Party holds supermajorities in both chambers of the Florida Legislature.
+The Florida Democratic Party holds neither of the state's U.S. Senate seats, and no statewide executive offices.

 History

-The Florida Democratic Party has historically dominated Florida's state and local politics.
+The Florida Democratic Party has historically dominated Florida's state and local politics for long periods.
 Andrew Jackson, the first territorial governor of Florida in 1821, co-founded the Democratic Party.
-As Florida moved from territory to statehood status, the Florida Democratic Party emerged from the locofocos.
+As Florida moved from territory to statehood status, the Florida Democratic Party emerged from the Locofocos.
 John Milton led the party, and became governor of the state, during the Civil War era.

+Republicans gained control during the Reconstruction era after the American Civil War and there were African-American officeholders during and following the Reconstruction era in Florida.
+Democrats regained control and disenfranchised black voters.
 There were no Republican governors from 1877 until 1967, when Claude R. Kirk, a Republican from Jacksonville, was sworn in as governor of Florida.

 Florida politics was largely dominated by the Democrats until Richard Nixon's Southern strategy, which took advantage of objections to the advances of the Civil Rights Movement which resulted in a regional political realignment for the South.
 After Nixon's victory in 1968, the state voted Democratic in only four presidential elections: 1976 (Jimmy Carter), 1996 (Bill Clinton), 2008 (Barack Obama), and 2012 (Barack Obama).
 The presidential election in 2000 was decided by a margin of 537 votes out of approximately six million cast in the state, earning George W. Bush the presidency over Al Gore.

 The Florida Senate was dominated by Democrats until 1992, when a majority of Republicans was elected.
 The Florida House of Representatives turned Republican after the November 1996 election.
 The Florida Legislature became the first legislature in any of the states of the former Confederacy to come under complete Republican control when the Republicans gained control of the House and Senate in the 1996 election.

 Since the passage of the Affordable Care Act, Florida Democrats have prioritized advocating Medicaid expansion in the state, a policy that would provide a federally subsidized healthcare plan to approximately one million Floridians.

 Governance

-The current chairwoman of the Florida Democratic Party is former Agriculture Commissioner Nikki Fried, who succeeded former Mayor of Miami Manny Diaz Sr. on February 25, 2023.
+The current chairwoman of the Florida Democratic Party is former agriculture commissioner Nikki Fried, who succeeded former mayor of Miami Manny Diaz Sr. on February 25, 2023.